Chinese people LOVE to eat.

 3. Bird’s Nest Soup

 A Chinese delicacy made using the nests of a small Chinese bird, the swiftlet.
 The bird makes its nest from its own saliva, which hardens when exposed to air.
 Chicken broth is added to the saliva to make this soup.
-Like many things in China, its famed for its health benefits.
+Like many things in China, it’s famed for its health benefits.

 4. Chicken Testicles

 Chicken testicles seem to show up on many menus in Hong Kong.
 The testicles themselves look much like large white beans which are boiled or fried whole with a soft squishy inside.
 They’re served in a broth with your choice of rice or noodles.
 Nothing like a bowl of testicles for dinner!
+Definitely at the top of the strangest and bizarre foods in China and the world.

-Deep fried on a stick.
+Deep-fried on a stick.
 Choose to have yours seasoned with salt, chilli salt or whatever else the vendor is offering.
 If you close your eyes and forget about what you are snacking on, you might be able to stomach it.

 7. Thousand-year-old eggs